EnJnDeSIgn/rand-and-rollers/README.md

    python test0.py

 # NRNG and python to make files for it
-# Summary of Achievements
+## Summary of Achievements
-Simulated Glacier Data
+-Simulated Glacier Data
 We created synthetic data to simulate glacier decay, incorporating factors such as temperature and precipitation to reflect realistic environmental influences.
-Normalized Values
+-Normalized Values
 Processed the simulated glacier data to scale it within a suitable range (0 to 1) for random number generation.
-Random Number Generation
+-Random Number Generation
 Utilized normalized values to influence the generation of random numbers, ensuring they accurately reflect the variability present in the glacier data.